RashidJumaMwinyi/mlst3/README.md

 ### Landing Page

--   The first idea was changed since it needed more time and it had more elements which I imagined it could have brought some confusion and boredom to the users.
+-   The first idea was changed to simply convey a brief and clear image to a first user who visits the app inorder.
--   The current landing page has three visible and clickable buttons which allows the pop up divs connected to them to show.
+-   The current landing page has the "About" content which briefs the user about the app, the four recipes added by the admin to trap the users attention.
--   The pop up divs are detailed in a way that a user will get entertained by going through them since they are just click to reveal kind of elements.

-### Start Game Bytton

--   On the start game button when the user clicks it, it displays a pop up div offering the player game levels which are:Easy,Medium and Hard.
--   Once the player chooses a level to play,the levels vary with amount of seconds and once the time runs out the page automatically reloads to the home page.
--   And when the player wins a level, a pop up div shows out with a fire works image got from giphy along with sentece to congratulate the player,with a button that says home page offering a player a chance to click it to return to the buttons on the home page.
+### The profile page
+-   The page has the users created recipes and loads other users recipes too, this is intended to motivate the user to create a recipe by looking at what the other users have created.

+### The register page
+-   The page has a brief form which convinces the user their data safety without asking email or pone number for profile verification.

 <a name="deployment"></a>

 # 6. Deployment